 Depending on type, numberOfFrames returns the total number of frames contained in the object y or the number of rendered frames.
 The total number of frames is independent of the color mode and equals to the product of all the dimensions except the two first ones.
-The number of rendered frames is equal to the total number of frames in the Grayscale color mode, or to the product of all the dimensions except the two for mode.
+The number of rendered frames is equal to the total number of frames in the Grayscale color mode, or to the product of all the dimensions except the three first ones in the Color color mode.